Endogen/idena-node-watcher/README.md

 If you don&#39;t want to provide the token in a file then you have two other options:

-- Provide it as a command line argument while starting your bot: `-tkn &lt;your token&gt;`
+- Provide it as a command line argument while starting your bot: `-tkn <your token>`
 - Provide it as an command line input (**MOST SECURE**): `--input-tkn`

 ## Starting